mstomel/BudgetSimulator/README.md

 ###     v1.6.0

 First branch update with changelog(see mitch or master for initial updates).
 Adding integrated u.i. so it works like an actual application.

+###     V1.6.1

+Entire U.I. undergoing maintenance so any interaction is impossible